Washington County, Arkansas: Politics

-National politics

-Washington County has largely bucked the Democratic trend in counties dominated by college towns, however, this has become less true in recent years.
 Only two Democrats have carried the county since 1964, Jimmy Carter in 1976 and Arkansas native (and for a time, Fayetteville resident) Bill Clinton in 1992 and 1996.
 However, Clinton only managed pluralities in both of his bids.

-Washington County has voted Republican the past few decades.
+Washington County has voted Republican during the past couple decades, and has largely bucked the Democratic trend in counties dominated by college towns.
 However, it is not nearly as Republican as other counties in western Arkansas.
 The Republican margin in the county has decreased since 2016.
 In 2012, voters supported Mitt Romney by giving him 56.3% of the vote compared to Barack Obama's 40.1% of the vote, a 16.2% difference.
 In 2016, Bill Clinton's wife, Hillary, picked up 40.8% of the vote while Donald Trump picked up 50.7% of the vote, a 9.9% difference, a sharp decrease in the Republican voters.
 In 2020, Joe Biden improved this by getting 46.5% of the vote while Trump got 50.4% of the vote, a 3.9% difference.
-Biden's 46.5% of the vote was the best for a Democrat in the county since Jimmy Carter in 1976.
+Biden's 46.5% of the vote was the best for a Democrat in the county since Jimmy Carter in 1976, despite the fact Bill Clinton won it in both of his bids.
 In 2022, Washington County narrowly supported Democrat Chris Jones over Republican Sarah Huckabee Sanders for governor, and was the only county to flip from red to blue from 2018.